giordanoscerra/ProjectAthena/modelCard.md

 - DistilBert: 0.87
 - Bert: 0.88

-## Responsability & Safety
+## Responsability, Safety, Ethical Considerations & Limitations

-## Ethical Considerations and Limitations
+We think that an open and transparent approach to machine learning is essential to allow innovation, and more safe product for the end user.

 ## Contributors